rjqocampo/rock-paper-scissors/README.md

   3. Open the directory where you cloned the repository
   4. Select the _**`index.html`**_ file and open in your preferred web browser

+# Usage
+### Rules

+The rules of the Rock, Paper, Scissors game are the same as always.
+The only difference is the words used are in Tagalog, one of the major language used in the Philippines.

+* Bato beats Gunting
+* Gunting beats Papel
+* Papel beats Bato

+Both the player and the computer select one of the three options, and the winner of the round is determined by the rules above.
+First to reach 5 wins the game.

+### How-to

+1. Click on the "Bato", "Papel", or "Gunting" buttons to make your choice.

+2. The current score of the game will be displayed on the screen.
+The round being played and the result of the last round are also shown.

+3. The first to score 5 wins the game.
+You can choose to play again after.

 # Contributions

 I owe my learnings to the open source community.
 It's an amazing place to learn, inspire and create.
 So I welcome any contributions from the community that can help enhance this project.
 If you're interested in contributing, here are a few pointers to get you started: